drkhodakarami/drkhodakarami.github.io/wiki/Inventory.md

 ---
 > ##### ***`of(DefaultedList<ItemStack> items)`***

-Creates an inventory from the given defaulted list of item stacks.
+This static helper method creates an inventory from the given defaulted list of item stacks.

 ---
 ---
 > ##### ***`ofSize(int size)`***

-Creates a new inventory with the given size and fills it with `empty` item stacks.
+This static helper method creates a new inventory with the given size and fills it with `empty` item stacks.

 ---
 ---